-Cons: Crowded!!
-I know this isn't a fault of the course at all, but I've rarely played here where there haven't been several other groups playing as well.
+Cons: This course can get very crowded -- I know this isn't a fault of the course at all, but I've rarely played here where there haven't been several other groups playing as well.
 Be prepared to wait a lot or get played through.

 There is a large maintenance complex right next to holes 1, 2, and 5 with a very high fence, and if you're not careful, an errant drive can easily end up in there.
 You're technically not allowed to climb the fence to retrieve your disc, so they give you a number to call.

 Wear long socks!
 There's a fair amount of burrs out here and they can get tangled on you if you're not careful.

 I'm getting nit-picky here, but there are two large shelters near holes 10-12, and on occasion I've seen partygoers wander into the fairways when there's events.
 They're usually pretty good about moving, but just be careful so you don't bean some kid in the head with your driver.

 Other Thoughts: If you're in the KC metro, this course is on the far southeast edge of town.
 It's a very suburban, quiet setting, and the most noise you'll ever hear is a kids soccer game at the nearby fields.
 That's a pro for me, but I chalk that up to personal preference, so your mileage may vary.

 I absolutely love this course!
 I'm so glad it's close by and play as often as I can.
 There are tons of amenities here and the holes can be challenging, but not overwhelming, for beginners.

 The 9th hole dumps you right by the parking lot, so if you're running short on time or need to grab something out of your car, it's super easy.